 • Repeated fuse failures

-• Outdated fuse boxes without modern safety protection
+• Outdated fuse boxes without modern protection

 What Inspectors Check During an EICR